bertagrim/index_generator/README.md

 </p>
 <!-- Update with better plot and comment -->

-Training the model with oversampling (SMOTE) gave a much better recall (with a trade off on precision).
-This may be preferable if the resulting index is to serve a human indexer as a tool from which to extract the actual final index (since it's easier to remove keywords than to add them).
+Training the model with oversampling (SMOTE) gave a much better recall (with a trade off on precision, of course).
+This may be preferable if the resulting index is to serve a human indexer as a tool from which to extract the actual final index, since it means that many more words that are actually in the index are being identified as such by my model (and I assume that, for a human indexer, it'd easier to remove keywords than to add them).

 | Metric| Value|
 | ------------- |:-------------:|